comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 ### Browser Extension

 Browser extensions, are not as restrictive as webpages as can be seen in the [Google Chrome's documentsion](https://developer.chrome.com/extensions/xhr).
-The code of a browser extension can be signed and is easily verifiable.
 A browser extension would be able to offer a well-defined API, that allows multiple different web-sites to offer services within the extension.
 This could range from discovery, negotiation to execution.